 I don’t have many regrets in my life, but not finding a way to take my father, Edwin Concannon, to Ireland will always be at the top of my list.
-There were always reasons why I couldn’t do it —…Continue
+There were always reasons why I couldn’t do it — raising a child, financial, not enough vacation time, and then…Continue

 I have a net friend, Janet Maher and we've known one another a long time and a couple of years ago (2012) I said to one friend I am NEVER going back to the US again and the very next day I get an email from Janet saying 'book published, launch on such a date" and I said to myself 'That's it Lyons, you're going back to America"

 I'd been in the U.S. a number of times but this time, it was so different.
 This time I did not have to pay to stay in…Continue